0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

       ```

 !!! tip
-      - You only need to use the first 7 characters of the Note-Id.
+      You only need to copy the top line of characters of the Note ID.

+## View confirmations

 5. View your updated account's vault containing the tokens sent by the faucet by running the following command: